-Yesterday I read about a coconut pie served at a New Jersey restaurant called The Claremont Diner.
-It was a favorite of the cookbook author Richard Sax, who says in his book “Classic Home Desserts” that the Claremont’s pies were “showy”, but also made from scratch and with top quality ingredients.
+Yesterday, I read about a coconut pie served at a New Jersey restaurant called The Claremont Diner.
+It was a favorite of the cookbook author Richard Sax, who says in his book Classic Home Desserts that the Claremont’s pies were “showy”, but also made from scratch and with top quality ingredients.
 After looking over the recipe posted in Sax’s book (it’s also posted on The Hungry Browser), I ran to the store, bought all the ingredients and baked it that afternoon.

 Richard Sax mentioned the diner put a topping of whipped cream over the pie and gives alternate directions should you wish to do that as well.
 I did, so I went ahead and re-wrote the recipe with the added whipped cream.
 Due to time constraints and not wanting to mess up more dishes, I used a store-bought pie crust.
 The filling was so good it didn’t matter much, but next time I’ll take the time to bake my own crust.

 Coconut Cream Pie

-- 3 cups milk
+- 3 cups milk, whole milk

 - 2 1/2 teaspoons unflavored gelatin (I use less, about 2)

-- 1/2 cup sugar
+- 1/2 cup sugar (100 grams)

 - 1/4 cup cornstarch

-- 1 large whole egg
+- 1 large egg

-- 3 egg yolks
+- 3 large egg yolks

-- 2 tablespoons butter
+- 2 tablespoons butter (28 grams)

-- 1 tablespoon + 1 teaspoon vanilla pure vanilla extract
+- 4 teaspoons pure vanilla extract

 - 1 1/2 cups heavy cream well chilled

-- 4 tablespoons powdered sugar
+- 4 tablespoons powdered sugar (30 grams)

 - 1/2 teaspoon vanilla